Non-crime hate incident

-In the United Kingdom, non-crime hate incidents (NCHIs) refer to records kept by the police about actions or speech perceived to demonstrate hostility towards a person's protected characteristics, such as race, religion, sexual orientation, or disability.
+In the United Kingdom, non-crime hate incidents (NCHIs) refer to actions or speech perceived to demonstrate hostility towards a person's protected characteristics, such as race, religion, sexual orientation, or disability.
 These incidents do not meet the threshold of a criminal offence.
-Nevertheless, these incidents are recorded in accordance with guidelines from the College of Policing, which define them as incidents perceived by the victim (or any other person) to be motivated by hostility.
+Nevertheless, these incidents were recorded in accordance with guidelines from the College of Policing, which define them as incidents perceived by the victim (or any other person) to be motivated by hostility.

 Other Commonwealth countries use similar designations, such as hate-motivated incident, to differentiate between criminal and non-criminal acts.
 The Southern Poverty Law Center uses bias-motivated incident.

 The Metropolitan Police announced it would stop investigating non-crime hate incidents to "reduce ambiguity" after prosecutors dropped the case against Graham Linehan following his arrest in September 2025.
 In the same month the chief inspector of constabulary said Police should no longer record or investigate non-crime hate incidents.

-Background
+History

 One of the recommendations made by Sir William Macpherson as a result of his inquiry into the murder of Stephen Lawrence was that Police should record both hate crimes and non-criminal "hate incidents".
 As a result, in 2000, the Association of Chief Police Officers (ACPO) released a manual to guide police offers in recording hate crimes and in 2014, the College of Policing released its Hate Crime Operational Guidance that encouraged reporting non-crime hate incidents.